ImenJaoua/ReviewChain/Readme.md

 ReviewChain decomposes code review into four structured stages:

-  1. Review Comment Generation – identifies issues and suggestions
+  1. Review Comment Generation: identifies issues and suggestions

-  2. Comment Format Validation – ensures comments are clear and actionable
+  2. Comment Format Validation: ensures comments are clear and actionable

-  3. Code Refinement – applies feedback to improve the code
+  3. Code Refinement: applies feedback to improve the code

-  4. Quality Estimation – decides whether further refinement is needed
+  4. Quality Estimation: decides whether further refinement is needed

 These stages are connected through an explicit feedback loop, allowing the system to improve outputs across multiple rounds.